 In addition to litigation, Kate assists clients with regulatory compliance and enforcement.
 During law school, Kate interned for the Environmental Protection Agency and the Environment and Natural Resources Division of the Department of Justice.
 She worked on a wide variety of cases covering water law, hazardous waste laws, administrative law, and more.
 Kate draws on this experience with federal agencies to advise and defend her clients.

 In conjunction with her legal practice, Kate is highly active in mentoring law students and young lawyers.
-She is also involved in Shook’s pro bono efforts, most recently supporting advocacy for victims of domestic violence.
+She is also involved in Shook’s pro bono efforts, including advocacy for disabled veterans and victims of domestic violence.

 Publications

-Emerging Regulation of Emerging Contaminants, American Bar Association, March 16, 2023.
+Emerging Regulation of Emerging Contaminants, American Bar Association, Nat.
+Res. & Env’t, Winter 2023.

 The Conduit Theory: Protecting Navigable Waters from Discharges to Tributary Groundwater, 43 Vt.
 L. Rev. 871 (2019).